mfrankz/RGT-PoBS/README.md

 When repeated measurements are nested within subjects, mixed models allow for regression parameters to vary by subject.
 A random intercept term allows each subject to differ at baseline, and a random slope term allows each subject to vary across a within-subject effect.

 To illustrate why mixed-effects (also called multi-level, random effects) modeling is important for nested data, we will compare a fixed-effects model against 2 mixed models (a random intercept-only model and a random slope+intercept model).
+*Note that the fixed and intercept-only models are not appropriate for the structure of our data, but we have provided example code below*

 ```
 #subset to stable post-injury data only and prep variables